 Now that those extreme basics are out of the way, make sure you are shooting shots from the model's perspective.

 Are there parts of her body she doesn't particularly like and wouldn't want you to focus on?
 Probably!
 So ask.

 What parts of her body make her feel sexy?
 Boudoir photography tips can only go so far if you're refusing to listen to the reasons your model is there.

-Capture Her Essence
+#3 Capture Their Essence

 You'll probably be able to gauge what your model is like while corresponding with her leading up to the shoot and while making small talk with her before the shoot begins.

 If she is shy, capture this in the photos.
 If she is blatantly sexual, use this to your advantage in the shots.

 One way to capture a model's essence is by using real movements in your shots instead of just using "essential boudoir poses."